-• In the first half of 2021, we determined we would accelerate the monetization of our remaining non-digital assets in Wellness Infrastructure, OED and Other IM.

-- In June 2021, we entered into a definitive agreement to sell a substantial majority of our OED investments and Other IM business, including our general partner interests and management rights with respect to these OED assets.
-The aggregate sales price is approximately \$535 million, subject to customary adjustments. - During the six months ended June 30, 2021, based upon the sales price for the OED assets and Other IM business, and potential recoverable values of the Wellness Infrastructure assets, the carrying value of these assets were written down in the aggregate of \$538 million, of which \$277 million was attributable to the OP. - On April 30, 2021, we terminated the BRSP management contract, which resided in the Other IM business, for a one-time termination payment of \$102.3 million at closing.
+- In the first half of 2021, we determined we would accelerate the monetization of our remaining non-digital assets in Wellness Infrastructure, OED and Other IM. - In September 2021 and June 2021, we entered into separate definitive agreements to sell (i) NRF Holdco, which holds our Wellness Infrastructure business, for \$281 million; and (ii) a substantial majority of our OED investments and Other IM business for approximately \$535 million. - Based upon recoverable values, in particular, the sales price for the Wellness Infrastructure assets, OED investments and Other IM business, the carrying values of these assets were written down in for an aggregate \$646 million, of which \$294 million was attributable to the OP, included in discontinued operations. - On April 30, 2021, we terminated the BRSP management contract, which resided in the Other IM business, for a one-time termination payment of \$102.3 million at closing.
 Consequently, the Other IM goodwill balance of \$81.6 million was fully written off as the remaining value of the Other IM reporting unit represented principally the BRSP management contract.
 This resulted in a net gain of \$20.7 million, recognized within other gain (loss) in discontinued operations. - In March 2021, we sold five of the six hotel portfolios in our Hospitality segment and our 55.6% interest in the THL Hotel Portfolio in the Other segment, generating net proceeds of \$45.6 million.
-The transaction was valued at \$2.8 billion, including aggregate selling price of \$67.5 million and the buyer's assumption of \$2.7 billion of investment-level debt.
-The remaining one hotel portfolio is in receivership and currently under contract for sale by the lender. - In April 2021, we received proceeds from a sale of the two largest assets securing our Irish loan portfolio, which were applied to repay \$305 million of our outstanding loan receivable and extinguish the full \$155 million of debt financing the portfolio.
+The transaction was valued at \$2.8 billion, including aggregate selling price of \$67.5 million and the buyer's assumption of \$2.7 billion of consolidated investment-level debt.
+The remaining one hotel portfolio that was in receivership was sold by the lender in September 2021 for no proceeds to us. - In August 2021, we sold 9.5 million BRSP shares for net proceeds of approximately \$82 million.

+- In April 2021, we received proceeds from the sale of the two largest assets securing our Irish loan portfolio, which were applied to repay \$305 million of our outstanding loan receivable and extinguish the full \$155 million of debt financing the portfolio.
 This removed all encumbrances on the remaining assets in the portfolio.
 Our share of excess net proceeds was \$103.5 million.
-The Irish loan portfolio is composed of distressed loans that were previously acquired at a discount. - For all current and prior periods presented, all non-digital assets that have been disposed or subject to planned dispositions and their corresponding liabilities are presented as held for disposition, and the related operating results are presented as discontinued operations (Notes 11 and 12 to the consolidated financial statements).
+The Irish loan portfolio is composed of distressed loans that were previously acquired at a discount. - For all current and prior periods presented, all non-digital assets that have been disposed or subject to planned disposition and associated liabilities (excluding our interest in BRSP other than BRSP shares and units held by NRF Holdco) are presented as held for disposition, and the related operating results are presented as discontinued operations (Notes 11 and 12 to the consolidated financial statements).